Now that the world has split open, let’s talk about some celebs who practice non-western spiritual systems.

 Elekes are found in Santeria, Lukumi and other West African derived spiritual systems as beads for protection and to honor or acknowledge the energy of certain orisa that serve as your protector.
 Whether D’Angelo practices now or not, his influence in it is undeniable.
 Khia certainly does as she has named her bracelets on her Youtube show before when a caller complimented her on them.
 The yellow and gold signify Osun, an orisa also linked to a few popular singers and emcees.

-One more soul singer captured wearing elekes is, “Love in the Club,” crooner, Usher.
+One more soul singer captured wearing elekes is, “Love in this Club,” crooner, Usher.
 When he married his second wife, Grace Miguel, they wed and honeymooned in Cuba.
 Several photos show him with elekes with the Yoruba Orisa, Sango and bracelets on his right hand.
 In another photo, he is wearing all white with a pouch, which I surmise is a bag with a protection pouch containing stones, crystals, herbs, or some type of gris gris.
 In another photo, he is in all black with the same pouch, which shows that pouch means more than an accessory piece.

 The orisa ghetto grapevine says that Usher is a child of Sango, like another ATLien, Ludacris, who just was in the Verzuz battle with Nelly.
-I’ll explain later what is means to be a child of Sango.
+I’ll explain later what it means to be a child of Sango.

 Djimon Gaston Hounsou dove totally into his voodoo culture when he did a whole ass documentary about voodoo in Benin, his home country.
 In it, he explains that his surname means, “born into the voodoo shrine.”
 Certainly, he does not shy away from the ceremonies or receiving his blessings from high priests.
 Hounsou demystifies voodoo and addresses the myths and negative disinformation often flowing in the Western world.